authorjapps/zerocode/README.md

 > "step.name" - Free text without any space

-> "verifications" or "assertions" - The response payload to validate
+> "verify" or "assertions" - The response payload to validate

 > "status" - A HTTP status code returned from the server